peepsquest/tutorials/src/pixiIsometric1.md

 ## Map and Tile Metadata

-To better visualize how the tiles are drawn let's define constants.
+To better visualize how the tiles are drawn let's define some constants.
 Note, game logic should remain in 2D coordinates and that is empasized below with different variables.